annaesvensson/yellow-wiki/README.md

 ## How to use a wiki

 The wiki is available on your website as `http://website/wiki/`.
-To show the wiki on the home page, go to your `content` folder and delete the `1-home` folder.
 To create a new wiki page, add a new file to the wiki folder.
 Set `Title` and other [page settings](https://github.com/annaesvensson/yellow-core#settings-page) at the top of a page.
 Use `Tag` to group similar pages together.

+## How to edit a wiki

+If you want to edit wiki pages in a [web browser](https://github.com/annaesvensson/yellow-edit), you can do this on your website at `http://website/edit/wiki/`.
+If you want to edit wiki pages on your [computer](https://github.com/annaesvensson/yellow-core), have a look inside your `content/2-wiki` folder.
+Here are some tips.
+Prefix and suffix are removed from the location, so that it looks better.
+The file `content/2-wiki/wiki-example.md` is available on your website as `http://website/wiki/wiki-example`.

 ## How to show wiki information